 Becky completed her 200 hour Yoga Teacher Training in 2015 at You Do Yoga with a focus on Yin and Taoist Yoga.
 As a teacher, her aim is to help students connect with themselves to cultivate peace and happiness from within .
 She also encourages students to honor their unique body.
 Becky enjoys teaching both Vinyasa style yoga and Yin yoga and sees the importance of both for a balanced practice.
 Outside of yoga, Becky works as a Registered Dietitian Nutritionist and believes good nutrition is vital to help nourish both body and mind.

 Gail has been practicing and studying several styles of yoga since 1999, including Anusara, Iyengar and Yin Yoga.
 She appreciates the uniqueness of yoga asana as being accessible and adaptable to any and every body.
-She has also trained in various forms of energy work including Quantum Touch, Reiki and Integrative Energy Therapy.
+She has also trained in various forms of energy work including Quantum Touch, Reiki and Integrative Energy Therapy, Gail is a Level 2 Healing Touch practitioner.
 Having experienced the immeasurable benefits of yoga in her own life, she is inspired to share it with others.
 Besides yoga she is also passionate about her art, her animals and being in nature.
 She is grateful for the sense of community and support found at Four Directions Studio.
 Gail is graduating soon from Four Directions Yoga Teacher Training.

 Dori has practiced yoga regularly for about 10 years and is currently working in the teacher training program here at Four Directions.
 She believe that centering oneself through physical asanas and meditation is important to overall health and wellbeing.
 When she is not at the studio, Dori enjoys gardening and making soap.
 She also is actively involved in spiritual practices and community outreach and believes that true happiness is found through giving.